 2. Be selective about the content you gate

 Gated content is at the crux of B2B website lead generation–you offer something of value in exchange for someone’s contact information.
-While gated content can be a great way to learn more about your audience and gain information to nurture qualified leads, it can also cause friction if used too frequently.
+While gated content can be a great way to learn more about your audience and gain information to nurture qualified leads, a gate is…well, a gate.
+And gates keep people from what they want.
+In other words, it can also cause unwanted friction if used too frequently.

-You should gate a good portion of your content, but it’s recommended that you leave a few key content assets ungated in order to expand your content’s reach.
+While we’re not saying you shouldn’t gate a good portion of your content, we recommend that you leave a few key content assets ungated in order to expand your content’s reach.

-Not gating key pieces of content gives those assets far more exposure than if you had restricted their access.
-It lets the free content demonstrate your company’s expertise.
+By not gating key pieces of content, you’re giving them way more exposure than if you had restricted their access.
+And it’s a perfect opportunity to demonstrate your company’s expertise.
 This makes prospects more likely to give you their information (and their business) later on.

 3. Minimize friction in your forms

-Poorly designed forms can be one of the primary points of friction in your pipeline.
-They force prospects to slow down and reconsider: “Is this content worth exchanging my information for?”.
+Have you ever dreaded filling in a form (even when it’s for something you can’t wait to get)?
+No matter what’s at the other end of the tunnel, poorly designed forms can create friction in your pipeline.
+They force prospects to slow down and think: “Is this content really worth exchanging my information for?”.

-Here are some ways to reduce the friction in your forms:
+Here are some ways to make your forms a better experience:

 – Make sure your forms are mobile-friendly.
-Test them yourself to prove this.
+Most people will be looking at your content from their phones or tablets.
+Test them yourself to make sure it works!

 – Reduce the amount of information you ask for.
+You don’t need to know everything.
 The less fields your forms include, the higher their conversion rates tend to be.

 – Use progressive profiling.
-If you’re using marketing automation software (like Pardot, Hubspot or Marketo), this can be fairly easy.
+Marketing automation software like Pardot, Hubspot or Marketo can make this easy.
 Set your forms up to ask for only the most essential information (like their email address and name) the first time a prospect downloads a resource.
 If the prospect returns and downloads another resource, then ask them for secondary information, like their title and zip code, for instance.

-By being more strategic with how you manage your forms, you can transform your lead generation and lead nurturing work.
+By being more strategic with how you manage your forms, you can transform your lead generation and lead nurturing.
 Looking to increase conversion rates on your contact forms?
 Read more about it here.

 4. Organize your content according to needs and pains

+While many websites have their content library organized by content type, this isn’t very useful to your audience.
 Usually, there are a few high-level categories of interest or needs that your customers have.
-Some marketers refer to these different types of interests or needs as tracks.
-Like the new adopter track or the switching from competitor X track.
+Some marketers refer to these as tracks, such as the new adopter track or the switching from competitor X track.

 Some final thoughts